 If you live with sensitive skin, you can already probably guess that using a treatment that lightly irritates your easily irritated skin is a huge risk.
 However, it doesn’t change the fact that microdermabrasion is still a useful skin care technique.
 It goes without saying that what microdermabrasion treats – wrinkles, fine lines, acne scars, regular scars, and hyperpigmentation – are all things that those with sensitive skin have to deal with.

 So is microdermabrasion safe for sensitive skin?
-Not always, but there still may be a way that those with sensitive skin can benefit from it, and it is a useful technique to add into your skin care regimen.
+Not always, but there still may be a way that those with sensitive skin can benefit from it, and it is a useful technique to add to your skin care regimen.

 There is some good news, though.